-There are a variety of conferences and events that can help with building capacity regarding environmental education or provide opportunities for you to reach an audience for your environmental education programs.
+There are a variety of conferences, conventions, and events that can help with building capacity regarding environmental education or provide opportunities for you to reach an audience for your environmental education programs.
 The conferences listed may be conferences that you wish to attend and some may be conferences that you may wish to offer a presentation/workshop or display.

 Listed below are a variety of conferences and events and some tips on submitting convention/conference proposals.

 - ATA Specialist Council Conferences